Digital EGA Four gas Assisted Tuning

 Factory Pro method = constant 4 gas zeroing ability

-Digital systems use CO% as a much more reliable and consistent indicator of mixture strength.
+Digital 4 gas EGA systems use CO% as a much more reliable and consistent indicator of mixture strength.

 If you used an 02 sensor and tuned to the magic 13.1:1 AF Ratio at full throttle AND at part throttle and at cruise and idle - it would commonly be too rich at cruise and part throttle and the customer, if they speak up, will not be happy with cruise.
-Especially common with HD's and big cruisers that spend a lot of time at part throttle.
+Especially common with HD's with longish cams, big cruisers and big sportbikes that spend a lot of time at part throttle.

-O2 sensor and a/f ratio = changing af target throughout the rpm and throttle band and that's why a good tuner, using a wideband o2 sensor only, has to spend hours to fiddle with "target" af ratio values to get something that runs "ok".... hours of fiddling.... did I mention..... "hours of fiddling" vs. an hour of manual tuning?
+O2 sensor and a/f ratio = changing af target throughout the rpm and throttle band and that's why a good tuner, using a wideband o2 sensor only, has to, or should second guess "AFR" and spend hours to fiddle with "target" af ratio values to get something that runs "ok".... hours of fiddling.... did I mention..... "hours of fiddling" vs. a "one time" hour or so of manual tuning?

 CO% = changing target CO%, maybe as much as a whole 1 %.....
 Less time tuning - more accuracy - happier customers.